-Without the generosity of the church family and supporters we would be unable to run all the things that we presently do; let alone grow our activities and support in accordance with the Christ Church central vision to know Christ better and to make Christ better known.
+Without the generosity of the church family and supporters we would be unable to run all the things that we presently do; let alone grow our activities and support.
+Our central vision is to advance God’s Kingdom by seeking to know Christ better and to make Christ better known.

 What do we need to fund: the Core Expenses

-As and when funds allow we want to continue our programme to upgrade our facilities.
-This has included in the last few years: landscaping the garden behind the hall to create a play area for the children and pre-school group; adding new disabled access ramps from the rear car park; renovating the upstairs of Church House to open the space for our use; renewing the main Hall kitchen and the secondary kitchen; redecorating the vicarage plus garden works for the arrival of our new vicar and his family; and replacing the ancient church boiler.
+As and when funds allow, we need to continue our programme to upgrade our facilities.
+Over recent years this has included: re-ordering the Church for more flexible use; installing a screen and new sound system in Church; replacing the boilers for the hall, Church House and Church; landscaping the garden behind the hall to create a play area for the children; and adding new disabled access ramps to the Church.
 But there is still much more we want to do.

-• Christ Church has a policy of donating 10% of its own regular gifted income to arange of other Christian based charities, local and international, to support their work.
-In addition we fund other expenses for our outreach activities, including the expenses of various groups operating from the church such as theatre productions, Open Hands (for adults with learning disabilities) and a range of children and youth activities
+Christ Church has a policy of donating 10% of its own regular gifted income to a range of other Christian based charities, local and international, to support their work.
+In addition, we fund other expenses for our outreach activities, including the expenses of various groups operating from the church such as Open Hands (for adults with learning disabilities) and a range of children and youth activities